towersvault/shinpokered/README.md

   - non-sexed species have no symbol
   - The symbol is displayed for a party mon in its status screen
   - The symbol is displayed in the battle hud only for wild enemy mon (the only time it matters)
-- Oak's aid at the bottom-left toggles the caught & gender symbols after obtaining the pokedex
+- Oak's aid at the bottom-left of the lab toggles the caught & gender symbols after obtaining the pokedex

 #Pre-E4 NPCs